 Q&A at the Academy with Rose

-On March 4, 2017, Lavelle made her debut for the U.S. Women’s National Team, going the full 90 minutes against England.
-She scored her first international goal on April 9 against Russia, and added a second (the game-winner) against Sweden on June 8 in Gothenburg.
-Lavelle is expected to be a key contributor to the 2019 World Cup squad.
-She currently plays for the Washington Spirit of the NWSL.
+On March 4, 2017, Lavelle made her debut as a midfielder for the U.S. Women’s National Team, going the full 90 minutes against England.
+She scored her first international goal on April 9 against Russia and added a second (the game-winner) against Sweden on June 8 in Gothenburg.
+Lavelle was a contributor to the 2019 World Cup Winning squad starting six games for the United States scoring three goals, and was awarded the Bronze Ball.
+She was named the sixth best player in the world at The Best FIFA Football Awards 2019 and was named to the 2019 FIFA FIFPro World XI.
+In the 2020 Olympics, she scored one goal for the United States to help with their bronze medal finish.
+She currently plays for OL Reign of the NWSL.

 Lavelle came to BSA as a Visiting Pro in 2017.